List of ticker-tape parades in New York City

 Since 1886, New York City has honored politicians, generals, organizations, military veterans, athletes, and others with ticker-tape parades.
-Parades are traditionally held along a section of Broadway, known as the "Canyon of Heroes", from the Battery to City Hall.
-Each of these 206 parades has been commemorated by the Alliance for Downtown New York City with a granite strip, installed in 2004.
+Parades are traditionally held along a section of Broadway, known as the "Canyon of Heroes", from Battery Park to New York City Hall.
+Beginning in the early 2000s, each of the ticker-tape parades has been commemorated by the Alliance for Downtown New York with a granite strip located on the sidewalks along the parade route, which is inscribed with the date of the parade and a brief description.
+The 8 in and 3 in granite strips have 2 in stainless steel letters; markers have been installed for over 200 parades.